AYGA2K/SpringBoot-Student-Attendance/README.md

 # Student Attendance App

 This project is a simple Student Attendance Management System built using Java and Spring Boot.
-It allows you to manage the attendance records of students in a school.
+It allows you to manage the attendance records of students.

 ## Features